 Students apply to the Professional Program in Veterinary Medicine through the Veterinary Medical College Application Service (VMCAS) using the ISU school code.
 The application includes transcripts, personal information, essays and reference letters.

 All applications are screened for meeting the minimum requirements by ISU CVM.
 Records are then available to UNL staff for review.
 The admission process at ISU and UNL are similar and follow the same numeric evaluation.

 After applications are confirmed to meet the minimum requirements, academic scores are calculated.
-Applications are printed and provided to all admission committee members.
+Applications are provided to all admission committee members.
 Each admission committee member rates the applicant for characteristics such as: experience, work history, leadership and community experience and communication skills.
 Reference letters are also reviewed in this phase.
-The reviewer also indicates (yes/no) if they would like to interview this individual.

 Calculations: (subject to change)

 File Review (Analysis of application and reference letters) 50%

 Academic Score (last 45 credit units GPA, required science courses GPA) 50%

 The admission committee consists of five individuals: two Nebraska Veterinary Medical Association (NVMA) members and practitioners and three UNL faculty.
 The practitioners are elected by the NVMA and serve a two year term.
 UNL faculty are appointed by the Director of the PPVM and serve a three year term.